Pronunciation: uh-PAT-uh-don

 Apatodon mirus

 As if poor quality isn't enough cause to question the validity of Apatodon, its origin is shrouded in uncertainty and the only known fossil has been long-lost.
-21st century paleontologists would not entertain such wretched remains and a lack of discovery data, but such things did little to curb the enthusiasm of earlier scientists.
+21st century palaeontologists would not entertain such wretched remains and a lack of discovery data, but such things did little to curb the enthusiasm of earlier scientists.

 Apatodon was assigned to Iguanodontoidea by Hay in 1902, to Ornithischia by von Huene in 1909, to Stegosauridae by von Zittel in 1911, and to Titanosaurinae by Steel in 1970 and Casanovas in 1987.
 George Olshevsky reckoned it was synonymous with Allosaurus fragilis that may have lived in the same area, but AWOL remains are making his hunch tough to prove.

 As if poor quality isn't enough cause to question the validity of Apatodon, its origin is shrouded in uncertainty and the only known fossil has been long-lost.
-21st century paleontologists would not entertain such wretched remains and a lack of discovery data, but such things did little to curb the enthusiasm of earlier scientists.
+21st century palaeontologists would not entertain such wretched remains and a lack of discovery data, but such things did little to curb the enthusiasm of earlier scientists.

 Apatodon was assigned to Iguanodontoidea by Hay in 1902, to Ornithischia by von Huene in 1909, to Stegosauridae by von Zittel in 1911, and to Titanosaurinae by Steel in 1970 and Casanovas in 1987.
 George Olshevsky reckoned it was synonymous with Allosaurus fragilis that may have lived in the same area, but AWOL remains are making his hunch tough to prove.